mbianchidev/mbianchidev/processes/when-changing-job-or-role.md

 - [ ] Update job on Interactive Brokers
 - [ ] Enjoy the new journey!

-## When changing role within the same company
+## Todo when changing role within the same company

 - [ ] Update LinkedIn profile
 - [ ] Update Medium profile